Gigabytes per month (GB/month) to bits per hour (bit/hour) conversion

 • Background Apps: Apps running in the background can consume data without your direct knowledge.

-What is bits per hour?
+What is the bit per hour?

 Bits per hour (bit/h) is a unit used to measure data transfer rate, representing the number of bits transferred or processed in one hour.
 It indicates the speed at which digital information is transmitted or handled.